Tilt Cove

 Tilt Cove (/tɪlt koʊv/) is a town located southeast of Baie Verte on Notre Dame Bay and was founded in 1813.
 With an official population of 5 at the 2021 census, Tilt Cove is known as "Canada's smallest town."
 A source of gold, copper, and zinc ores, Tilt Cove was the site of the first mine in Newfoundland.
 The Tilt Cove mine opened in 1864 and "was soon employing several hundred men at good wages".
 Postal service was established in 1869.

 The population was 1,370 in 1901 but had fallen to 57 by 1956.

+In November 2023, the four permanent residents of Tilt Cove, two married couples, voted in favour of relocating.
+They relocated in 2025.

 History

-Settled around 1813 or earlier by George and Mary Winsor from Plymouth (West Country, England), Tilt Cove was a tiny fishing settlement with a population of about 25.
+Tilt Cove was settled in 1813 or earlier by George and Mary Winsor from Plymouth, Devon, England as a tiny fishing settlement of around 25 people.
 In 1857, Smith McKay discovered rich deposits of copper ore and in 1864, in conjunction with C.F.
 Bennett, he began mining operations.
 In the 1880s, the Tilt Cove mine changed ownership to the Cape Copper Company.
 In 1916, the population peaked to 1500.

-In 1892, a reporter for the Newfoundland Colonist, described Tilt Cove as "the leading town in Notre Dame Bay, with the sides, top and bottom of the mines being one solid mass of copper, looking as if it would be everlasting".
-On the afternoon at approximately tea-time on 11 March 1912, there was an avalanche at Tilt Cove, with 5 injuries and 5 fatalities.
-The funerals took place on 14 March 1912.
+In the late afternoon of 11 March 1912, an avalanche at Tilt Cove killed five people and injured another five.
+The victims' funerals took place on 14 March 1912.

-The town was once very prosperous but there was a time, like now, when it was not.
-In 1920 the mines closed and the population dropped to around 100, remaining that way until the mines reopened in 1957 by Canadian mining promoter Matthew James Boylen.
-Boylen responded to a provincial government policy to encourage mineral exploration and revitalize mining communities and thus, Tilt Cove experienced a rebirth.
-Ten years later, in 1967 the mines closed down not to re-open for another generation.
+The mines closed in 1920, driving the population down to around 100.
+It remained low until the mines were reopened in the 1950s by Canadian mining promoter Matthew James Boylen in response to a provincial government policy encouraging mineral exploration.
+Mining stopped again around a decade later.